Aniangelsuperbat1/code-every-day/2021/July/log.md

 **Today's Progress**: Applied to more jobs and did some leetcode challenges.

 **Thoughts**: Took july 4th off.
 Starting back up again.

+### Day 90: Tues. july 5th 2021

+**Today's Progress**: Applied to more jobs and did some leetcode challenges.

+**Thoughts**: I am nowhere near where I need to be.
+But that is ok.
+I feel as if I am right where I am supposed to be.